HackerSchool/hs-cli/README.md

 # Usage
 ```
 NAME:
-   hs-cli - CLI client for the HackerSchool API
+   hscli - CLI client for the HackerSchool API

 USAGE:
-   hs-cli [global options] command [command options]
+   hscli [global options] command [command options]

 VERSION:
    0.0.1

 COMMANDS:
    mgetall      retrieve all members
    mget         retrieve information of a member
-   mcreate    create member providing path to a json file
+   mcreate      create member
    mupdate      update member information
-   mremove    remove member from the database
+   mdelete      delete member from the database
    mprojects    get the projects a member is in
+   mlogo        get member logo
+   mtags        get member tags
+   maddproject  add a project to a member
+   maddlogo     upload member logo
+   maddtag      add member tag
+   mdeltag      delete member tag
    pgetall      retrieve all projects
    pget         retrieve information of a project
    pcreate      create a new project
    pupdate      update information of a project
    pdelete      delete project from the database
    pmembers     get members in a project
+   plogo        get project logo
+   paddmember   add member to a project
    login        login to the API, saving the cookie to the cookiejar
+   logout       logoout off the API, clearing the session
    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --config value, -f value      path to config file